learn-co-curriculum/javascript-fetch-lab/README.md

 `fetch` as well.

-Let's look at an example of posting a new comment to a commit with the Github API.
+Let's look at an example of posting a new comment to a commit with the GitHub API.
 Replace the commit with a commit from one of your repositories, and use your token if you want to try this out.

 ```js